undergrad-partner-school

 Participating in multiple student organizations can add depth and fulfillment to your educational journey.

-If you are interested in music, you can join the Boston College band or chorus.
+Students who like music can join the Boston College band or chorus.
 There is a drama club you can join if acting is something that interests you.
 Interested in media and communication?
 Boston College publishes its own newspaper and has its own radio station.

 Student Services